 It is factually true that the first time the word "Covina" ever saw print was on the original plat map of the Phillips Tract.
 But is there actual documentary proof that Eaton was the true author of the name?
 Or could this be a case of a tale that's been told so many times that people simply assume it's a historical fact?

-It turns out, however, that there are other long-forgotten stories of how Covina was christened, and one of those is backed with documentary evidence: that the name originated with a group of German Baptist Brethren, and that the original spelling was "Covena"5...
+It turns out, however, that there are other long-forgotten stories of how Covina was christened, and one of those is backed with documentary evidence: that the name originated with a group of German Baptist Brethren, and that their original spelling was "Covena"5...

 The first people to express interest in buying Joseph Phillips' "Coffee Ranch"5 were Chicago-based6 members of the Brethren Church, popularly referred to at the time as "Dunkards" or "Dunkers."
-They wanted to establish a religious colony in southern California – specifically in what was then known as the Azusa Valley – which they initially intended to call "Pilgrims Home."2,5
+They wanted to establish a religious colony in southern California–specifically in what was then known as the Azusa Valley–which they initially intended to call "Pilgrims Home."2,5

 In late 1883, they entered into a contract to buy the entire 2,000 acres of Phillips' holdings, on condition that ample water be supplied to the lands.2,3 Unfortunately, when months passed and the promised water was not forthcoming, the deal fell through, and perhaps predictably, threats of litigation soon followed.2,6